rhopatel/rhopatel.github.io/index.markdown

 Hi, I'm Rohan!
 </font>

+&nbsp;

-- 😄 I'm an senior undergrad double-majoring in Computational Neuroscience and Statistics & Machine Learning at Carnegie Mellon University
+- I'm an senior undergrad double-majoring in Computational Neuroscience and Statistics & Machine Learning at Carnegie Mellon University

-- 🤔 Last fall, I explored the field of DL through the course 11-485/685 Intro to Deep Learning
+- Last fall, I explored the field of DL through the course 11-485/685 Intro to Deep Learning

+- Check out my [projects](https://rhopatel.github.io/projects/) and some relevant [courses](https://rhopatel.github.io/coursework) from my last few years @ CMU

-- ⚡ I'm graduating in Spring 2023 and currently searching for Bioinformatics, Data Science, and Machine Learning opportunities, particularly in biotech/healthcare
+- I'm graduating in Spring 2023 and currently searching for Bioinformatics, Data Science, and Machine Learning opportunities, particularly in biotech/healthcare

-- 📫 Please feel free to reach out at [rohanp@andrew.cmu.edu](rohanp@andrew.cmu.edu) or at [www.linkedin.com/in/rhopatel](www.linkedin.com/in/rhopatel).
+- Please feel free to reach out at [rohanp@andrew.cmu.edu](rohanp@andrew.cmu.edu) or at [www.linkedin.com/in/rhopatel](www.linkedin.com/in/rhopatel).
 Thanks!